cpmpercussion/homepage/_posts/2021-01-10-laptop-music-workshop.md

 ```

 {:.info}
 One last key command: `Alt-Enter` will execute _multiple_ lines of code at once as long as they don't have empty lines in between.
-This can be handy to
+This can be handy for triggering a couple of musical actions to start at the same time.

 ## This is just the start!